Bdeering1/Lucida/README.md

 Lucida
-Original Javasciprt Chess Engine using Jquery
+Original Javascript Chess Engine using Jquery
 Bryn Deering
 bdeering@uoguelph.ca

-Unit Testing
+For unit testing:
 - run debugging-framework.html
 - change VERBOSE and VISUAL bools in debug-defs.js for more or less output